TerraConstructs/intro-workshop/workshop/content/english/20-typescript/20-create-project/500-deploy.md

 aws_sqs_queue_policy.CdkWorkshopQueue_Policy_AF2494A5
 ```

-To leverage powerful state management, learn more about [terraform here](https://developer.hashicorp.com/terraform).
+To leverage powerful state management, learn more about Terraform [here](https://developer.hashicorp.com/terraform).

 This workshop is focused on defining the infrastructure.